Martha Stewart and Snoop Dogg. Pineapple and pizza. Polka dots and stripes.

 It started when the Steelcase Design team was doing a study on privacy.
 Building on research the company conducted with researchers at the University of Wisconsin, they knew that visual distractions can interrupt focus, often more than noise.They were shooting for an inexpensive solution, light in scale, using less material—something that could be easily moved and highly flexible.
 With a number of outdoor enthusiasts on the team they got inspired by one of the earliest forms of shelter and privacy—the trustworthy tent.
 They did an exploration of a variety of tent shapes, materials and functionality and recalled the psychological comfort and feelings of safety inside a tent.
 They wondered “could we design something to help workers feel the same way?”

 A new combo

-The team reached out to Chris Pottenger, an industrial designer who spent his career designing outdoor equipment for companies like Big Agnes, North Face and REI.
-Pottenger’s portfolio of designs ranged from sleeping bags to backpacks, clothing and canteens.
+The team reached out to Chris Pottinger, an industrial designer who spent his career designing outdoor equipment for companies like Big Agnes, North Face and REI.
+Pottinger’s portfolio of designs ranged from sleeping bags to backpacks, clothing and canteens.
 And yes, tents.